ardanlabs/gotraining/topics/go/design/composition/README.md

 ## Quotes

-_"Methods are valid when it is practical or reasonable for a piece of data to expose a capability." - William Kennedy_
+_"A good API is not just easy to use but also hard to misuse." - JBD_

 ## Design Guidelines